Fylde

 Frequently Asked Questions

-How much Section 106 money has Fylde collected?
+How much unspent Section 106 money does Fylde hold?

 Does Fylde charge CIL?